dgodovich/personal_logseq/pages/Schools and Programs.md

 	- [[Wustl]]
 	-
 - General considerations
-	- I think I want to be in at least a small city
+	- I want to be in at least a small city
 		- i.e. I don't really want to be in something like Ithaca or Bing?
 		- I did like Bing after some time, and I think I would like it more now, but for something like a PhD in which I will be at this school for ~6 years I would like it to be in a more interesting and developed location
 	- I do not want to be in New York City, and probably not NYS as well
 		- One exception to this is a [[Tri-I]]  school because of Kat's recommendation making it almost a safety
 		- For NYS, I can make exceptions for something really far like Rochester or Buffalo, but I don't think there are school there that I want to apply for
 		- This really extends out to the NYC metro area (which covers all of NYS)
-			- So like I don't really want to be at Princeton because the city for Princeton is actually just New York.
-I have a pretty good understanding of what it would be like to live in op
+			- e.g. I don't really want to be at Princeton because the city for Princeton is actually just New York.
+I have a pretty good understanding of what it would be like to live in Princeton
+	- I will most likely be in a dev bio department because of my interests -
+	- I should make a spreadsheet
+	-